zold-io/zold/README.md

   * `zold send` creates a new transaction
   * `zold push` pushes a wallet to the network

-For more options just run:
+For more options and commands just run:

 ```bash
 $ zold --help